How to find the picturesque Dargan Arch

 Dargan Arch is a picturesque natural sandstone arch tucked away in a lesser visited part of the Blue Mountains.
 It’s the result of a long collapsed cave and it’s a fun and unusual spot to explore.
-It’s not signposted and tends to see few visitors so it’s likely you’ll get the whole thing to yourself.
+It tends to see few visitors, so it’s likely you’ll get the whole thing to yourself.

-You can walk over the top of it and scramble down to view it from underneath.
-It’s a really short walk to get there making it one of the easier hidden gems in the Blue Mountains to check out.
+You can walk over the top of the arch and scramble down to view it from underneath.
+It’s a really short walk to get there, making it one of the easier hidden gems in the Blue Mountains to check out.

 Here’s exactly how to find it.